ethereum/ethereum-org-website/src/content/learn/index.md

 - Want to learn how to program on Ethereum with smart contracts? [ethereum.org/developers](/developers/)
 - [What is a Smart Contract?](https://github.com/ethereumbook/ethereumbook/blob/develop/07smart-contracts-solidity.asciidoc#what-is-a-smart-contract) _Nov 12, 2018 - Andreas M. Antonopoulos, Gavin Wood_
 - [What are Smart Contracts/Decentralized Applications?](https://docs.ethhub.io/ethereum-basics/what-is-ethereum/#what-are-smart-contracts-and-decentralized-applications) _Updated often - Ethhub_

+## Ethereum development {#ethereum-development}
+Aspiring Ethereum developer?
+Check out our developer portal.
+It's got documentation, tutorials, and other resources for learning how to build Ethereum products.
+[View developer portal](/developers/learning-tools/)

 ## Proof of Work and Mining {#proof-of-work-and-mining}